Paul1365972/Ilblu/README.md

 ### Still confused?

-Creating and editing patches is explained in great detail over at [PaperMC](https://github.com/PaperMC/Paper/blob/master/CONTRIBUTING.md)
+Creating and editing patches is explained in great detail over at [PaperMC](https://github.com/PaperMC/Paper/blob/master/CONTRIBUTING.md).

+*Side note: Rebasing will be one of your best friends when creating patches, be sure to understand it.*

 ## LICENSE